frankyn/app-gradle-plugin/USER_GUIDE.md

 The deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.

+For standard it defaults to `${buildDir}/staged-app/WEB-INF/appengine-generated`, you should probably not change this configuration, for standard configured projects, this is the location that your xml configs are converted into yaml for deployment.

 ```groovy
 appengine {
   deploy {